-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-Home aligners are an effective treatment for some cases of open bite, but they aren’t a universal solution.
+Home aligners might work for some cases of open bite, but they aren’t a universal solution.
 These systems are most commonly used to treat crowding and spacing conditions, but they can achieve excellent results for some minor bite issues as well.

-It’s important to understand the cause and severity of a particular open bite case because these are the determining factors in home aligner effectiveness.
-There are three main causes of an open bite: dental, skeletal, or habitual.
-Dental cases are ones that result from an impeded tooth eruptions and do not usually affect the jaw or facial structure.
-Skeletal open bite (also called “long face syndrome”) arises from excessive growth of the molars or jawbones.
-Finally, open bite can be caused by poor oral habits typically exhibited in early childhood, such as thumb sucking or tongue thrusting.
+Their effectiveness depends almost entirely on the cause and severity of your open bite.
+There are three main causes: dental, skeletal, and habitual.
+Dental cases are ones that result from impeded tooth eruptions and rarely affect the jaw or facial structure.
+Skeletal open bite (also called “long face syndrome”) arises from excessive molar or jawbone growth.
+Finally, open bite can come from poor oral habits typically exhibited in early childhood, such as thumb sucking or tongue thrusting.

-In most cases, skeletal open bite is the more severe type, since it deals with jaw misalignment.
-If your condition falls into this category, there’s a good chance that home aligners might not be enough to achieve a substantial smile transformation.
-Your dentist might recommend a more robust, hands-on treatment program, one that requires regular office visits to apply supplemental appliances and procedures.
+Skeletal open bite is typically the most severe type, since it deals with jaw misalignment.
+If your condition falls into this category, there’s a good chance that home aligners won’t be enough to achieve a substantial smile transformation.
+Your dentist might recommend a more robust, hands-on treatment, one that requires regular office visits, where a dentist can use supplemental appliances and procedures.